rjkunde/rsyncBackup/README.md

 Linux rsync backup script with email alerting

 #### Requirements
-sendemail command line tool, SSL libraries, rsync, and log file to write to
+sendemail command line tool, SSL libraries, rsync, and log a file to write to

 ### Installation